 Because I am afraid this story by A.K.R will vanish into the Internet once again, I copy and paste it right here for my ready reference in the future.
 Annayya’s Anthropology by A. K Ramanujan translated from Kannada by Narayan Hegde Annayya couldn’t help but marvel at the American anthropologist.”Look at this Fergusson,” he thought, “he has not only read Manu, our ancient law-giver, but knows all about our ritual pollutions.
 Here I am, a Brahmin myself, yet I don’t know a […]

 (From an old essay of R.K.Narayan’s — from 1966.
 Not sure where it was published.
-Some of the word choices are strange — even downright annoying.
+I find some of the word choices strange.
 Hard to believe he could be so tone deaf.)
 A young scientist from Madras, who arrived in New York only a week before, met me at my hostel and introduced himself as one longing to hear an Indian voice.
 He confessed that he found life in America unbearable.
-He could not make out a word of what his […]
+He could not make out a word of what his MASTERS (???) or […]

 Makarand Take my shirt off and go in there to do pooja?
 No thanks.
 Not me.
 But you go right ahead if that’s what you want to do.
 Give me the matchbox before you go will you?
 I will be out in the courtyard where no one will mind if I smoke.